 Is there indoor and outdoor seating?

-At this time there is no indoor seating, we are in the process of putting up an outdoor tent over the Hop Yard, you can enjoy food and beverages inside or outside under the heated tent (when ready), all of our food menu items are to-go and we can custom can beverages off the tap to-go.
+Yes we have indoor seating, we are in the process of putting up an outdoor tent over the Hop Yard, you can enjoy food and beverages inside or outside under the heated tent (when ready), all of our food menu items are to-go and we can custom can beverages off the tap to-go.